coha-it/v2.happiness-edutainment/wp-content/plugins/asyncronous-bbpress-subscriptions/readme.txt

 Yes.
 Add `define('DISABLE_WP_CRON', true);` to your `wp-config.php` and have a real cron job execute e.g. `wget -q -O - http://your.blog.example.com/wp-cron.php >/dev/null 2>&1`

 == Changelog ==

+= 3.7 =

+* added two new filters that allow for sending notifications to post authors

 = 3.6 =